 Dr. Esherick's dissertation research was a qualitative analysis of the recovery stories of formerly anorexic women.
 Her research led to an increased understanding of the process of recovery from anorexia nervosa and the specific interventions that help women achieve full recovery.

 Dr. Esherick did her pre-doctoral training at Stanford University's Counseling and Psychological Services Center where she provided brief individual, couples, and group therapy, and she was a member of the eating disorders treatment team.

 She has worked as a family therapist in a low-fee outpatient psychotherapy clinic and as a therapist in the Berkeley public school system.
 In her private practice, which she maintained part-time for five years, she worked with individuals, couples, families, and children.

-Prior to earning her doctorate, Dr. Esherick received specialized training in drug and alcohol counseling through the University of California at Berkeley, and she worked as a drug and alcohol counselor in a variety of community mental health agencies.
-From 1996 to 2000 she worked as part of a multi-disciplinary treatment team at Thunder Road, a residential chemical dependency treatment program for adolescents.
+Prior to earning her doctorate, Dr. Esherick received specialized training in drug and alcohol counseling through the University of California at Berkeley, and she worked as a drug and alcohol counselor in a variety of community mental health agencies including Thunder Road, a residential treatment program for adolescents.
 She conducted intake assessments; provided crisis intervention counseling, individual and family therapy; and she facilitated groups for adolescents, groups for parents, and multi-family groups.